How Much to Pay Nanny/Babysitter

 Read: How Singles Moms Afford to Pay Daycare

-An agency will charge you a flat hourly rate where and contract the nannies hence you don’t need to submit their taxes.
+Alternatively, you can get your nanny or babysitter from an agency.
+Instead of doing everything on your own, or with a payroll service, an agency can process this for you.
+An agency will charge you a flat hourly rate and contract the nannies hence you don’t need to submit their taxes.
 In return, they handle nanny’s taxes in addition to managing replacement and other child care feedback.

 In addition to the taxes and the basic pay for your nanny and babysitter, you’ll be paying PTO, and standard sick pay.
 Also, you may need to offer an insurance stipend and sometimes a contribution to a 401k for your nanny/babysitter.

-How Much to Pay Family Member for Babysitting
+Should I Pay Family for Babysitting minimum

 Some family members and friends will not require that you pay them when they babysit your child.
 However, if you are having your family member nanny or babysit your child, you can have an agreement on how they can be compensated.